davidfrigola/poc-test-mock/README.md

 Use `docker-compose build app1 app2` to generate both application containers

-Use `docker-compose up -d app1 app2` to start both application containers
+Use `docker-compose up -d` to start both application containers